How to Use a Cigar Cutter or Cigar Punch

 V-cutters, otherwise known as notch cutters or wedge cutters, look similar to the guillotines, however, the difference lies in the type of cut.
 The guillotine cuts straight across the cigar whilst the V-cutters take a narrow wedge out of the cap of the cigar.
 A well-made V-cutter pierces relatively far into the cigar filler, which encourages greater circulation.
 But beware, poorer quality V-cutters often cut cigars inadequately, causing an uneven burn that ruins even the highest quality cigar.

-Mastering the V-cutter is a little more difficult that other cutters, so if time is of the essence it is perhaps safer to go with the guillotine.
+Mastering the V-cutter is a little more difficult than other cutters, so if time is of the essence it is perhaps safer to go with the guillotine.
 For those with time and patience to spare, the rewards of a V-cut cigar are greatly satisfying as many claim the method reduces bitterness.
 To cut with a V-cutter, take your cigar in one hand and the cutter in your other, pulling the ends of the cutter open.
 Place the cigar inside and line the blades up with your preferred depth, squeeze the cutter closed in one swift motion.
 This should create a notch in the cap of your cigar.

 How to use a cigar Punch Cutter

 For cigar lovers who prefer a narrower draw, the Punch Cutter is a good option.
-There are a variety of different sized punch cutters that are used to cut small circular holes into the cap.
+There are a variety of different-sized punch cutters that are used to cut small circular holes into the cap.
 This method of opening your cigar is not as invasive as others and so means there is less chance of compromising the structure of the cigar.
 Moreover, the smaller hole ensures that fewer tobacco flakes make their way into your mouth.
 There are some limitations to punch cutters.
 The smaller opening restricts air circulation so that the cigar may frequently go out.
 As well as this, punch cutters can only be used on cigars with a rounded cap over the ring gauge size 40.

 Most Punch Cutters come with a lid, to use the device remove the lid and press the tube-shaped cutter to the cap of the cigar, twisting as you go.
 The result should be a small, cylindrical hole in the cap that can be widened by repeating the twisting action in other areas.
 To remove the cap from the cutter simply press the back.